-Subject : Workshop - II (MODEL MAKING) Code : ARS207 Credits : 2 Hours / Week: 4 hrs.
-Progressive Marks : 100 n an canada laguar ann.
-1, 201 - No ann dhàith conaisteal n an
+Subject : Workshop - II (Model Making)

+Code : ARS207 Credits : 2 Hours / Week: 4 hrs.

+Progressive Marks : 100

 The aim of this course is to build confidence and inculcate various soft skills and to help Students to identify and achieve their personal potential and provides the foundation and capability to represent the concepts three dimensionally.